Iron Bank and Alpha Homora Conflict Summarized

 This had been the default way of resolution, and AH had been honoring the agreement.

-IB failed to liquidate the collateral when it dropped below 1.66x, leading to the current hole in the Iron Bank protocol.
+IB failed to liquidate the collateral when it dropped below 1.66x, leading to the current hole in the IB protocol.

-IB made a code change to freeze depositors’ funds without AH’s and the community’s knowledge, revealing itself to have centralized control over the network, and demanded for accelerated payments from AH despite having the original agreement in place.
+IB made a code change to freeze depositors’ funds without AH’s and the community’s knowledge, revealing itself to have centralized control over the network, and demanded for accelerated payments from AH despite the fact that IB failed to liquidate the collateral, which was 1.66x the bad debt, when needed.

 After Iron Bank Froze Depositors’ Funds